 In 2012, we received approval to expand our membership, offering services and products in ten counties in Wyoming and Utah.
 Sweetwater, Sublette, Lincoln, Uinta, Carbon, and Teton Counties in Wyoming.
 Also, Rich, Morgan, Summit, and Daggett Counties in Utah.

 September 20th, 2023, marked another expansion, which includes all counties in the state of Wyoming and counties in Idaho, Colorado, and Utah.
 In Idaho, Bannock, Bear Lake, Bingham, Caribou, Franklin, Power, and Teton.
 In Colorado, Garfield, Moffat, Rio Blanco, and Routt.
-In Utah, Duschesne and Uintah county.
+In Utah, Duchesne and Uintah.

 Today, Trona Valley is over $300,000,000 in assets, with more than 20,000 members and remains a member-owned, not-for-profit cooperative committed to the credit union philosophy of “People Helping People.”